 As the rich capabilities of Organizational news move to production, you will empower all communicators to keep groups, departments and divisions up-to-date with team news.
 SharePoint News is a content distribution system that works across the spectrum of personal, team and organizational news and helps customers get their content to their audiences across SharePoint apps and experiences.
 News works across all modern sites in SharePoint – Team sites, communication sites and hubs.
 And it enables you to get your message to the right people – even if the news is published on the internet using News links to bring it into the flow of where your people consume work-related information.

 Sites: adjust the footer of a site - When you change the look of your site, you can now add a site footer to showcase common information you wish to highlight at the bottom of your site.
+Note: configuring the footer is only available in pages and news articles in SharePoint communication sites.
+It will not be available on SharePoint lists or document libraries pages within these same communication sites, and it will not available in SharePoint team sites.
+You, too, will be able to turn off footers as well.

 Central asset library – provide easy access to your organization’s approved images that can be leveraged by everyone.
 When a person needs an approved image, or one that was purchased for licensed use throughout the intranet, they can click on “Your organization” and navigate files and folders of assets that are centrally managed for use in title regions and the Image webpart.